 Help us to continue to spread the news about new archaeological work and discoveries in Scotland by supporting the production of our journal - Discovery and excavation in Scotland.
 Our journal is the only one which provides comprehensive coverage and offers you an invaluable insight and up to date information on digs and projects across Scotland.
 We can only produce it with your support - Membership rates are reduced for students and young people.
 Join today (membership) to receive your benefits and be part of Scotland's leading community archaeology organisation.

 DES is launched each year at the Archaeological Research in Progress conference (ARP), organised by Archaeology Scotland and the Society of Antiquaries of Scotland.
-DES 2016 was launched at the ARP conference in Galashiels on the 28th May 2016.
+DES Volume 17, 2016 will be launched at the ARP conference in Edinburgh on the 27th May 2017.
 Back issues of DES may be accessed and searched for free online via the Archaeology Scotland website.
 They may be accessed on the DES project page or the publication page.
 Archaeology Scotland members who choose enhanced membership may view the two most recent copies.
 Alternatively the two most recent journals can be purchased in hardcopy format, by contacting the Archaeology Scotland office.

 DES is sent, free of charge, each year to Archaeology Scotland members who choose enhanced membership.

 We accept appropriate accounts of all forms of archaeological discoveries including:

 - Finds studies